Hi, I’m Sam and I’m a health writer and yoga teacher who lives in one of the most expensive cities in the world, in one of the nicest areas in Sydney.

 And then of course, when it comes to being street smart, I know a bargain when I see one.
-I know where to find them (store, location in store, brand) and I will take the time to hunt them out.
+I know where to find them (store, location in-store, brand) and I will take the time to hunt them out.

-Point in case—I will NEVER pay $4 for an avocado, when I know for a fact they go on special sometimes for $2.50.
+Point in case—I will NEVER pay $4 for an avocado when I know for a fact they go on special sometimes for $2.50.

 Yeah, that’s right, I’m that good.

 Now at this point, I am willing to divulge my secrets with you, as I believe healthy food should be accessible and affordable for everyone, however before we go on, promise me something?
-You do not choose to see this as ‘stingy’ and judge me or yourself (for secretly being interested), instead what I want you to see this as is ‘savvy’ and prioritisation.
+You do not choose to see this as ‘stingy’ and judge me or yourself (for secretly being interested), instead what I want you to see this as is ‘savvy’ and prioritization.

 It’s not that I couldn’t spend more, remember I’d just rather skip out on Aus winter to up-skill my yoga teacher qualifications in an exotic European Summer location.
 So when it comes to your life, I really encourage you to think about what your current priorities are and then rather than judge yourself for cutting costs, choose to see it as valuing said ‘house,’ ‘holiday,’ ‘gym membership/health,’ etc over smashed avocado on toast from an overpriced hipster cafe.
 Feeling me?

 Okay, let’s do this!
-Read on for a detailed look inside my grocery haul, prices, locations and brands included.
+Read on for a detailed look inside my grocery haul, prices, locations, and brands included.

-Note: this is based entirely on the fresh produce I need to replenish and a relatively high protein diet (as I’m sure I could live even cheaper if I was veggo and eating beans over meat, but my body just prefers and responds better to a meat-based protein diet)!
-I still have a pantry of staples such as pasta, sauces and condiments at home (which for the purposes of this won’t be included in my grocery budget).
+Note: this is based entirely on the fresh produce I need to replenish and a relatively high protein diet (as I’m sure I could live even cheaper if I was veggo and eating beans over the meat, but my body just prefers and responds better to a meat-based protein diet)!
+I still have a pantry of staples such as pasta, sauces, and condiments at home (which for the purposes of this won’t be included in my grocery budget).

-1 x packet of pork or lamb mince 3 – 4 serves (for second week of lunches at the office) $5 ( I choose the one on special).
+1 x packet of pork or lamb mince 3 – 4 serves (for the second week of lunches at the office) $5 ( I choose the one on special).